donkey/docker-signal/README.md

 alias signal='x_in_docker kayvan/signal'
 ```

-Launch the app by simply typing `signal` on your command line.
+Launch the app by simply typing `signal` on your bash shell.
+Do not forget to start docker deamon `sudo systemctl start docker`

 ## MacOS: Using this image